gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 package declaration (a package *spec*) and the corresponding body in separate files.
 An Ada *compilation* (which is a sequence of compilation units) is represented using a sequence of files.
-Similarly, you will place each subunit or child unit in a separate file.
+Similarly, you place each subunit or child unit in a separate file.

 .. _Foreign_Language_Representation: